-Jon Easter joined the UNC Eshelman School of Pharmacy in January 2016 as the director of the Center for Medication Optimization through Practice and Policy and a professor of the practice.
+Jon Easter joined the UNC Eshelman School of Pharmacy in January 2016 as the director of the Center for Medication Optimization and a professor of the practice.
 The center, which is embedded within the Practice Advancement and Clinical Education Division, seeks to solidify the role of pharmacy practice within new, value based healthcare payment and care delivery models by building a hub to support internal and external collaboration, research and education.

 Specifically, the center will develop a robust, real world practice research capability by securing diverse grants.
 It will facilitate strategic collaborations with interdisciplinary partners to accelerate impact, as well as advance education of students through curricular transformation and experiential learning.
 Ultimately the goal of CMOPP is to create real world, validated evidence that demonstrates the impact of medication optimization.
 This evidence aims to influence health policy, create new payment models and scale care delivery innovations that will improve patient outcomes and lower the total cost of care in the United States.